 Capacity and Distancing

-The Revue is operating at full capacity.
+Starting on Feb 21st, 2022 – The Revue will be operating at full capacity.
 220 customers will be permitted per screening.

 Customers are asked to leave the theatre immediately after their screening to allow time for the staff to clean the theatre and discourage crowding in the building.